backdrop-contrib/computed_field/README.txt

 Computed Code -- This is the code that will assign a value to your computed field.
 It should be valid php without the <?php ?> tags.

-Display this field -- Check this box to have this field appear on your node view pages.
-You will usually want this unless you want your field to be a hidden value.

 Display Format -- This is also php code which should assign a string to the
 $display variable.
 It has '$node_field_item['value']' available, which is the value of the computed field.
 It also has '$field' available, and you can call